Andrei Radzionau: University of Louisville

+2008 Beijing Olympics

-Radzionau qualified for the men's 50 m freestyle at the 2008 Summer Olympics in Beijing, by establishing a new Belarusian record and clearing a FINA B-standard entry time of 22.72 from the national championships in his hometown Minsk.
+Radzionau qualified for the men's 50 m freestyle at the 2008 Summer Olympics in Beijing, by establishing a new Belarusian record and clearing a FINA B-standard entry time of 22.72 from the national championships in his hometown of Minsk.
 He challenged seven other swimmers on the ninth heat, including three-time Olympian Camilo Becerra of Colombia.
 Radzionau edged out Filipino-American tanker and Florida-based resident Daniel Coakley to take the fifth spot by four hundredths of a second (0.04), posting his personal best of 22.65.
 Radzionau placed twenty-sixth out of 97 swimmers in the preliminaries.